Looking for a 7 day Ireland itinerary? So grab a pint of Guinness and read on!

 Quick tips for driving in Ireland

-- Do not travel without travel insurance that covers third-party vehicles.
-We always use WorldNomads, and they offer coverage for it in one of their plans.
-Be sure to read up the rules for details
+- Do not travel without travel insurance + rental car insurance.
+We always use WorldNomads, and they offer coverage for CDW excess, loss of keys, etc.

 - The speed signs, as well as the speedometer, are all in KPH